KICKING UP THE URBAN VIBE

 Silicon Valley’s newest innovation hub comes in the form of the Warm Springs District.

-With 850-acres of vacant or underutilized land and the new Warm Springs BART station currently under construction, the goal is to create a place that’s “hot, hot, hot” to borrow from Buster Poindexter.
+With 850-acres of vacant or underutilized land and BART's newest station in Warm Springs, the goal is to create a place that’s “hot, hot, hot” to borrow from Buster Poindexter.

 Fremont knows that fostering a vibrant downtown area is vital to our community.
 What started as farm land and rural homesteads has evolved into our 430+ acre “City Center.”